apache/couchdb-documentation/src/couchapp/views/intro.rst

 This is the reduce view used by the example app to count comments, while utilizing the map to output the comments, which are more useful than just ``1`` over and over.
 It pays to spend some time playing around with map and reduce functions.
-Futon is OK for this, but it doesn’t give full access to all the query parameters.
+Fauxton is OK for this, but it doesn’t give full access to all the query parameters.
 Writing your own test code for views in your language of choice is a great way to explore the nuances and capabilities of CouchDB’s incremental MapReduce system.